jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ### CodeBuild Output

-Below is the logs from Codebuild not everything just an excerpt from it - towards the end of the build.
+Below is an excerpt from the Codebuild output logs.

 ```bash
 See any operating system documentation about shared libraries for